MOLOKAI SWIM

 Q. Can the captain take photos and videos of your swim?

 A. Yes.
-For documentation and media purposes there will be photography/video of your swim, however, hiring a professional photographer/drone pilot is recommended, as professional photography is not included in your escort.
+For documentation and media purposes there will be photography/video of your swim, however, hiring a professional photographer/drone pilot is recommended.
+Ask Capt Mike for details.

 Q. How important is my nutrition (feeding) during my swim?

-A. Nutrition is vital while swimming the Molokai Channel.
+A. First off - It is best that you bring your own feeder.
+Better yet 2 feeders.
+Feeding is a tough job.
+This should be a person who knows you and your feeding regimen well and has prior experience feeding you on other swims.
+My crew does not provide feeding services.
+It may be possible to arrange for a feeder, please speak to Capt Mike to arrange.
+Nutrition is vital while swimming the Molokai Channel.
 It is just as important as your mental and physical conditioning.
 Swimmers who use liquid carbohydrates and proteins have greater success than those who do not.
-Swimmers who start eating candy bars and drinking Coke or Pepsi one hour into the swim, usually do not finish the course.
+Swimmers who start eating cookies candy bars and drinking Coke or Pepsi one hour into the swim, usually do not finish the course.
 Study how the Iron Man triathletes feed.
 You need that.
 Your feeding regimen should be well planned and practiced.
 Please organize an effective delivery system for your nutrition.
-(Bottles, line, Poles with basket, etc.) Feeding normally occurs on the Starboard (right) side of the boat.
+(Bottles, line, Poles with basket, etc.) Feeding normally occurs on the Starboard (right) side of the boat as this keeps the swimmer up wind of the diesel fumes from the boat.
+Feedings are best performed at 30 minute intervals starting 30 minutes after the start.

-Q. Do you provide a feeder for the swimmer?
+Q. Does Capt.
+Mike provide a feeder for the swimmer?

 A. No. Please arrange feeding crew for your swim.
-Two person crew is best.
+Two person feeding crew is best.
+If you're having an issue finding a feeder, talk to Capt Mike.

 Q. What do we do at the end of the swim?